|

 The English, too, believed that Joan

-had connections to other realms, but were convinced that these
+had connections to other dimensions, but were convinced that these

 to Rouen, an English stronghold in France at the time (Henry V of